 PAA’s, PA’s and any other activities that pose disruption as directed by the Permit Authority should be accompanied by an illustration(s) of the activity and should include details of the activity, and the extent of highway occupancy.
 The illustration may comprise plans, sections, digital photographs and similar material.
 Illustrations may also be submitted with the application for standard activities located on a designated traffic sensitive street and streets of engineering difficulty.

-Illustrations should be sent via EToN as an attachment wherever possible.
+Illustrations should be sent via electronic means as an attachment wherever possible.

 7.17 Techniques to be used for Underground Activities – Methods

-Details of the planned techniques, including open cut, trench share, minimum dig technique or no dig must be provided.
-This information may be included in the EToN Excavation Type Code that is provided for this purpose and supplemented in the description field if necessary.
+Details of the planned techniques, including open cut, trench share, minimum dig technique or no dig may be provided.
+This information may be included in the Excavation Type Code that is provided for this purpose and supplemented in the description field if necessary.

 7.18 Traffic Management, Parking and Traffic Regulation Orders